oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/distributed-apps.md

+---
+author: Albert Starreveld
+title: Distributed apps
+description: A distributed app is an app that runs on a number of machines in a network.
+A distributed app processes workload by delegating parts of the work to a number of machines which process their workload in parallel.
+tags: ["cloud native", "distributed apps", "cloud native apps", "microservices", "microfrontends"]
+---
 # Distributed apps

 A distributed app is an app that runs on a number of machines in a network.
 A distributed app processes workload by delegating parts of the work to a number of machines which process their workload in parallel.